jorgeallegue/group_pass_calculator_based_on_age_of_visitors/README.md

 Develop a program that calculates the total entrance price for a group of visitors to a zoo based on their ages.
 The program should also provide a detailed breakdown of prices by age group.

 **Price Rules:**
-- Children aged 2 years or younger: Free entry.
+- Babies aged 2 years or younger: Free entry.
 - Children aged 3 to 12 years: 14 euros.
 - Adults aged 13 years and older: 23 euros.
 - Seniors (65 years and older): 18 euros.